Do Squirrels Lay Eggs? Unrevealing Truth About Reproduction

 4. Birth of Offspring:

 At the end of the gestation period these female squirrels give birth to a litter of baby squirrels that are known as kits or pups.
 The litter size can vary by ranging from one to several offspring by depending on the squirrel species and environmental factors.
 The newborn kits are born hairless, blind, and entirely dependent on their mother for care and nourishment.
+You can also know about Do squirrel like eggs?

 5. Maternal Care: